 For clear, azure bathing spots and jaw-dropping scenery, Dalaman should be the first place that springs to mind.
 Situated on the Turkish Riviera – the ‘Turquoise Coast’ – its picturesque lagoons, indulgent mud spas and plentiful windsurfing spots offer masses of beachfront fun.
-A real oasis for wildlife, the region’s pine-covered hills and unspoilt coastline attract rare sea turtles and many bird species.
+A real oasis for wildlife, the region’s pine-covered hills and quiet coastline attract rare sea turtles and many bird species.

 Beyond Turkey’s natural beauty, Dalaman holidays offer plenty of man-made wonders too, from the eerie ghost village of Kayakoy to the striking rock tombs precariously carved into the cliffs overlooking the Aegean Sea.
 Days spent sightseeing are best rounded off with a hearty Turkish meal.
 Step away from the main drag and you’ll encounter age-old recipes served in charming restaurants run by the same families for generations.

 The great thing about holidays to Dalaman is that there is an activity to suit everyone, whatever pace you like to holiday at.
 Thrill-seekers searching for an adrenaline hit can paraglide off the mountain tops, partygoers can dance long into the night in Feyithe, while those after serenity can relax on a river cruise.
 All in all, Dalaman holidays strike the perfect balance for those searching for a relaxing retreat with scope for adventure.